Rostyn Griffiths: Accrington Stanley

 He signed a one-year deal with Blackburn in January 2008 and was sent on loan to Accrington Stanley for the remainder of his contract.

 Adelaide United

-On 3 February 2009 he was signed as an injury replacement player by A-League club Adelaide United.
+On 3 February 2009, he was signed as an injury replacement player by A-League club Adelaide United.
 With the initial agreement only covering a four-week stint, there is an option to extend that to a two-year contract.
 However, it is a permanent deal, and not a loan.

 North Queensland Fury

 On 2 July 2009, it was announced that Griffiths would join A-League club North Queensland Fury for their inaugural season.
-On 8 August 2009 he started in Fury's first A-league match and scored the Fury's first ever goal in a competitive match against Sydney FC.
+On 8 August 2009, he started in Fury's first A-League match and scored Fury's first-ever goal in a competitive match against Sydney FC.

 Guangzhou R&F

 On 29 February 2012 it was announced that he had signed for Chinese Super League club Guangzhou for a fee that was undisclosed at the time, but later revealed to be $1.3 million, a record sum for an Australian transfer.